Freedom of movement: Central America

+The Central America-4 Border Control Agreement abolished in 2006 land border checks among El Salvador, Guatemala, Honduras, and Nicaragua.
+The countries have adopted a harmonized external border and visitor policy.

 Australia and New Zealand

-The Trans-Tasman Travel Arrangement between Australia and New Zealand allow citizens of each country to move between, and work within, the two countries with few limitations.
-The arrangements also extend to holders of permanent resident and resident return visas of Australia.
+The Trans-Tasman Travel Arrangement between Australia and New Zealand allows citizens of each country to move between, and work within, the two countries with few limitations.
+The arrangement also extends to holders of permanent resident and resident return visas of Australia.

-United Kingdom, Republic of Ireland, Isle of Man and Channel Islands
+United Kingdom, Ireland, Isle of Man and Channel Islands

-The Common Travel Area arrangements allow citizens of the United Kingdom and Republic of Ireland, and other British nationals resident in the Isle of Man and the Channel Islands, to travel freely in this area.
+The Common Travel Area arrangements allow citizens of the United Kingdom and Ireland, and other British nationals resident in the Isle of Man and the Channel Islands, to travel freely in this area.
 The arrangements also extend to certain foreign nationals who hold visas issued by these countries.

+Gulf Cooperation Council

+Saudi, Omani, Kuwaiti, Bahraini, Qatari, Emirati - Gulf Cooperation Council (GCC) citizens do not need a visa to enter each other's countries and they also have the right to work in each GCC country.
+GCC citizens can use a GCC national identity card (rather than a passport) to travel between these states.

 Union State of Russia and Belarus

-Freedom of movement between Russia and Belarus for local citizens exists similar to that which exists for British and Irish citizens within the Common Travel Area.
+Freedom of movement between Russia and Belarus for their citizens exists, similar to that which exists for British and Irish citizens within the Common Travel Area.

 United States, Federated States of Micronesia, Marshall Islands, and Palau

-Citizens of the FSM, Marshall Islands, Palau, and the United States may enter, reside, study and work in each respective country indefinitely without a visa.
+Citizens of the Federated States of Micronesia, Marshall Islands, Palau, and the United States may enter, reside, study, and work in each respective country indefinitely without a visa.

+The Caribbean

+Organisation of Eastern Caribbean States (OECS)

+Citizens of certain countries in the Organisation of Eastern Caribbean States (Antigua and Barbuda, Dominica, Grenada, Montserrat, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines) may enter, reside, study, and work in each respective country indefinitely without a visa.

+CARICOM

+The Caribbean Community (CARICOM) member states of Barbados, Belize, Dominica, and Saint Vincent and the Grenadines have implemented full freedom of movements of their nationals among themselves since 01 October 2025.
+Nationals of these four countries have the unrestricted right to live and work in said countries, with no time limits or visas.